Mercy just Completed her First Year of her 2 Years Hospitality Diploma

 When asked on what her advice would be to employees who are mistreated by their employers as she was, her answer was filled with hope and faith.

 “Seek help.
 Take up the necessary law process, trust in the judicial system and don’t lose hope.
 That mistreatment is not the end of you.”
 She said.

-As we completed the interview, Mercy was very grateful for the opportunity that CDTD had granted her and supported her to be in a path to a better life.
-She thanked the CDTD Director for personally taking time to follow up her case and contacting her immediate family for CDTD to intervene early last year.
+As we completed the interview, Mercy was very thankfull to everyone who has contributed to CDTD in support of girls and young women like her.
+She also thanked the CDTD Director for personally taking time to follow up on her case and contacting her immediate family for CDTD to intervene in early 2018.

 Mercy poses during one of her lessons and at her training institute's compound.